prownsix/cpp-etchash/README.md

 ## Networks

-This branch is configured for Ethereum Classic mainnet.
-For mordor use the mordor branch.
+This branch is configured for mordor testnet.
+For classic mainnet use the master branch.

 ## Table of Contents